 Contractors love public adjusters because we can legally represent the customer, effectively contend for the superior estimate and quickly bring accountability to the insurance company.

 If you are a contractor and have faced challenges such as that in the example above, the best move you can make is to refer your customer to a trusted public adjuster as quickly as possible.
 The benefits of hiring a public adjuster will benefit both the contractor and customer.
 The sooner we gain control of the situation, the more likely we will obtain an optimal and successful outcome.

-Searching for solutions?
-Our group is ready to pay attention and see if we can get you the assistance you are entitled to!
-Please fill in the form to be connected to our experienced staff or call (317) 342-7540 to speak to someone right away
+Searching for help?
+Our organization is ready to pay attention and see if we can get you the assistance you are entitled to!
+Please fill in the form to be connected to our skilled team or call (317) 342-7540 to speak to someone right away